This post was last Updated on June 16, 2023 by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

 The web host should provide SSL.
 Some web hosts give it free, and some levy a small charge.
 If a customer has multiple domains, then each domain should have SSL.
 The web host must also have an automatic backup and recovery plan.

 The backups have to be done periodically and must not disrupt the availability and functioning of the website or web application.

 The customer can use their scanner, but it has to be approved by the web host.
 The website scanner lists all the vulnerabilities on the website.
-These could be at the code level, web configuration file level, or network level.
+These could be at the code, web configuration file, or network levels.